leiferlab/NeRVEclustering/README_leifer_lab.txt

 STEP 1: WORM CENTERLINE DETECTION
 (done locally for manual centerline initialization)

+	initializeCLWorkspace.m
-	initializeCLWorkspace.m - this will calculate background images and allow the user to manually initialize a few centerlines to help the detection algorithm.
+		- this will calculate background images and allow the user to manually initialize a few centerlines to help the detection algorithm.

-				 - when this is done, move the alignment and the initialCLWorkspace.mat into the corresponding folder on tigress.
+		- when this is done, move the alignment and the initialCLWorkspace.mat into the corresponding LowMag folder on tigress.

 	Python submission code: